EvoMaster: A Foundational Evolving Agent Framework for Agentic Science at Scale: Introduction

 \subsection{Contributions}

 Our main contributions are:

 \begin{enumerate}[leftmargin=*, nosep] \item \textbf{The EvoMaster foundational agent framework.} We propose EvoMaster, a foundational evolving agent framework for agentic science at scale that enables new domain agents to be built in approximately 100 lines of code.
-EvoMaster also supports being invoked as a skill for other agents. \item \textbf{The SciMaster agent ecosystem.} We build 6+ autonomous research agents across diverse scientific domains on top of EvoMaster, facilitating a shared foundational harness enables rapid scaling to new disciplines. \item \textbf{Comprehensive experimental validation.} On four authoritative benchmarks, EvoMaster consistently outperforms OpenClaw with relative improvements of 159\% to 316\%, confirming the effectiveness of an evolution-driven foundational framework for scientific agents. \end{enumerate}
+EvoMaster also supports being invoked as a skill for other agents. \item \textbf{The SciMaster agent ecosystem.} We build 6+ autonomous research agents across diverse scientific domains on top of EvoMaster, facilitating a shared foundational harness enables rapid scaling to new disciplines. \item \textbf{Comprehensive experimental validation.} On ten benchmarks and against three baseline agents, EvoMaster obtains the best score on nine benchmarks and achieves the highest average score across the full suite, confirming the effectiveness of an evolution-driven foundational framework for scientific agents. \end{enumerate}